dwu359/ml-portfolio-optimization/README.md

 ## Literature Review

-In the rapidly evolving financial markets, traditional investment strategies like the random walk theory are increasingly inadequate for risk management and return forecasting [1].
-Research has highlighted the importance of macroeconomic factors significantly influence stock prices [2].
-The integration of machine learning into investment portfolio management was constrained until the 1990s by the lack of data and computing resources [3].
+In rapidly evolving financial markets, traditional investment strategies are increasingly inadequate for risk management and return forecasting [1].
+Research has highlighted the importance of macroeconomic influence on stock prices [2].
+The lack of data and computing resources constrained the integration of machine learning into investment portfolio management.
+[3].
 However, technological advancements now enable the inclusion of non-financial information such as macroeconomic trends and social media sentiment into predictive models [4][5].

 ## Dataset
 - Federal Interest rate [Link](https://fred.stlouisfed.org/series/DFF)